Mochi Donuts

 - Baking powder– The leavening agent used to give the donuts some rise and stability.

-- Egg– Room temperature.
+- Egg– Room temperature, please.

 - Butter– Unsalted and measured in its melted state.